 - Look on specialist contractor and management consultant websites – news feeds from these types of websites are a great way of finding all the current jobs, as well as finding out how your particular industry is developing.

 - Contacts – Be sure to optimise your existing contacts as well as building a base of new contacts.
-Potential clients are everywhere so don’t just focus on business networking but discuss your services in a social capacity as well.
+Potential clients are everywhere, so don’t just focus on business networking but discuss your services in a social capacity as well.

-For more helpful hints and tips, visit our Finding work as a Contractor page.
+For more helpful hints and tips, visit our finding work as a contractor page.

-How to work as a management consultant – Limited or Umbrella?
+How to work as a management consultant: limited or umbrella

 Limited company advantages

-- A most tax-efficient way of contracting.
+- A tax-efficient way of contracting

-- Access to the Flat Rate VAT Scheme – an incentive that can bring in additional income for those consultants that claim very few expenses.
+- Access to the Flat Rate VAT scheme, an incentive that can bring in additional income for those consultants that claim very few expenses

-- You can claim on a much wider range of expenses than if you were working through an umbrella company.
+- You can claim on a much wider range of expenses than if you were working through an umbrella company

 Limited company disadvantages

 - There will be some paperwork involved, however, an accountant will be able to help you with this

 Umbrella company advantages

-- You won’t have the burden of filling out paperwork, and all tax and NI is automatically deducted before you receive your money, so you won’t need to worry about having to pay out any more for tax.
+- Income Tax deductions and National Insurance contributions are made before you receive your money, so you don’t need to worry about having to pay out any more for tax

 Umbrella company disadvantages